 - The definition of “author” for copyright purposes and for scholarly articles is not the same.

 - The university has the sole right to determine the specifics of outside distribution for works it owns.

 - UC Davis employees do not have signature authority for copyright agreements; unauthorized agreements are void and related expenses may to be paid by the individual(s) who signed them.

 - In unusual circumstances the university may, at its sole discretion, share royalties with certain employees after development and distribution costs are recovered.
-See UC policy here.
+See UC policy at III.D here.

 - The irrevocable nature of digital distributions makes compliance with US copyright law critically important.

 - If there are people recognizable in images or recordings included in copyright-protected work, there's an additional concern - they have a right to privacy or publicity.
 It's best to always get their written consent before you do anything.
 You can find a generic form here.

 Step 1: If you are new to copyrights, find UC Davis basic copyright information here.